Betting with Skrill: the Best Skrill Betting Sites

-What bettors really look for when they are searching for a perfect payment method is just how simply they can get money in and out of their account.
+What bettors really look for when they are searching for a perfect payment method is how simple it is to get money in and out of their account.
 This is why Skrill is beloved; making all transactions occur with a complete minimum of fuss.
 No more remembering card or bank details – just an email and password and you’re ready to go.
 Additionally, with most bookmakers, withdrawals usually take place in under 24 hours.

 Great for Having Multiple Betting Accounts

 When you like to bet across different operators in order to find the best value depending on the event, it is important to be able to transfer money quickly from one operator to another.
 Skrill works particularly well for this function, acting as a base of operations for the most expert of bettors.
 You should be able to move money from one betting account to another in less than 24 hours – which is much quicker than a traditional bank.

 - Easy and simple to use

 - Charges few transaction fees

 - Bank to Skrill transaction fees

 You Can Withdraw Directly to a Prepaid Skrill MasterCard

 For just ten pounds a year, you can get a prepaid Skrill MasterCard, which allows you to use the money in your Skrill account for transactions online or in the high street.
 This is great as it means that you can use your betting winnings directly into purchasing things you enjoy.
 Nevertheless, it is worth bearing in mind that there is a 1.75% ATM fee and a 2.49% foreign transaction fee.